fofo13/xi/README.md

 `! % .
 3`) or if it is divisible by `5` (i.e. `! % .
 5`).
 This results in a list of all multiples of either `3` or `5` less than `1000`.
 Lastly, we
 find the sum of this list using `$`, resulting in the desired answer.

-Equivalent code in Java would be:
+Equivalent (in the sense that it also solves the problem) code in Java would be:

 ```java
 public class Euler1 {